A new set of cluster driven composite development indicators: Introduction

-In the context of this problem, dimensionality reduction has been applied in \cite{Cristelli2018}, where Principal Component Analysis (PCA) was used on a set of restricted indicators relating to infrastructure to examine the direction of the causal relationship between infrastructure capability and economic growth.
+In the context of this problem, dimensionality reduction has been applied in \cite{Cristelli2018}, where Principal Component Analysis (PCA) was used on a set of restricted indicators to form infrastructure composite indicator.
+This indicator was then used to examine the direction of the causal relationship between infrastructure capability and economic growth.
 The authors of \cite{Lai2003} compare the pre-set weights of the HDI to that derived from a PCA.
 Hierarchical clustering has been applied to analyse clusters of countries such as in \cite{Nardo2005,Castellacci2011}.
 However, in either cases either a restricted set of indicators are used or the focus of the work is on countries, rather than the analysis and development of new indicators themselves.
+The problem of forming composite indicators using PCA and dimensionality reduction is emphasised in \cite{Mazziotta2019}, where it has been shown this approach could overlook important information.
+In particular for PCA, this includes ignoring information from components other than the first and difficult to interpret weights.

 Network filtering techniques \cite{Mantegna1999,Tumminello2005} and their related hierarchical clustering algorithms \cite{Anderberg2014,Song2012,Musmeci2015} have also proved to be useful when analysing data, with wide ranging applications from finance to biology \cite{Musmeci2015,Song2012,Sneath1957}.
 Network filtering techniques view a similarity matrix as a network, each node being a feature and each link having a weight with the respective non-zero correlation.
 Within this framework, removing noisy entries in the correlation matrix can be translated into finding a sparse version of the similarity network.
 These techniques aim to extract the backbone of the structure between generic features by enforcing sparsity in a specific way to the particular technique.
 The induced sparsity of the network helps make hidden structures more visible.
 One successful example of this is the Minimum Spanning Tree (MST) \cite{Graham1985,Mantegna1999}, which imposes that the correlation matrix is a tree that maximises the total weight of links, and has been applied in a diverse number of fields from electricity networks to taxonomy \cite{Sneath1957,Graham1985}.
 A generalisation which includes the possibility of loops is the Planar Maximally Filtered Graph (PMFG) \cite{Aste2005,Tumminello2005}, which instead imposes a weaker constraint that the network is planar i.e. it can be embedded on a sphere without any links crossing.
 Hierarchical algorithms are also highly related and aim to group features with similar properties into clusters that organised in a hierarchical fashion in the form of a dendrogram.
 An example of this is the Directed Bubble Hierarchical Tree (DBHT) algorithm that is based on the PMFG, having been used for finance \cite{Musmeci2015,Musmeci2015a} and in gene expression data \cite{Song2012}.
 In particular, the DBHT algorithm has also been shown to outperform other hierarchical clustering algorithms.